john-science/john-science.github.io/_drafts/2017-08-18-chibnalls-past-dr-who-work.md

 * [42](https://en.wikipedia.org/wiki/42_%28Doctor_Who%29) (2007) - One of the most suspensful episodes of the 10th Doctor's tenure.
 There are some seriously out-there sci-fi ideas in this episode, and I like them.
 Also, we see that Chibnall is okay with killing characters off and getting a little dark.
 * [The Hungry Earth / Cold Blood](https://en.wikipedia.org/wiki/The_Hungry_Earth) (2010) - This story brings back a classic Doctor Who monster / enemy, but with a somewhat more nuanced take.
 The dark side of humanity takes center stage and is more central to the story than the lizard people and their laser guns.
 * [Dinosaurs on a Spaceship](https://en.wikipedia.org/wiki/Dinosaurs_on_a_Spaceship) (2012) - People seem to either love or hate this episode.
 I thought it was a lot of fun.
 It has the best kind of Doctor Who campy humor.
 Loved it.
 Though pacing might have been a bit fast for my tastes.
 * [The Power of Three](https://en.wikipedia.org/wiki/The_Power_of_Three_%28Doctor_Who%29) (2012) - The slow invasion of planet Earth is a great idea for an episode.
-And I really liked the day-in-the-life-of vibe it had going on.
+And I really liked the day-i\n-the-life-of vibe it had going on.
 The ending was very positive: the Doctor saved everyone with the magic of plot holes.
 But for all the silliness with the ending, the episode itself was a lot of fun.

 ### Webisodes

-* [Pond Life](https://en.wikipedia.org/wiki/Pond_Life_%28Doctor_Who%29) (2012) - Beautiful little day-in-the-life-of vignettes, from the perspective of Amy and Rory when the Doctor is constantly jumping into and out of their lives with no notice.
+* [Pond Life](https://en.wikipedia.org/wiki/Pond_Life_%28Doctor_Who%29) (2012) - Beautiful little day-in-the-life-of vignettes, from the perspective of Amy and Rory when the Doctor is constantly jumping into and out of their lives.
 The scale of these stories is small; the Earth is not in danger.
 But they are quiet and beautiful and funny.
 I really like them.
 * [P.S.](https://en.wikipedia.org/wiki/P.S._%28Doctor_Who%29) (2012) - The after-effects of an adventure, told from the family perspecective.